Qian-Jiaxin/Cplusplus_learning/Iterator.md

 auto it3 = v.cbegin();	//it3 has type vector<int>::const_iterator
 ```
 4. combing dereference and member access
-- If that objects has a class type, we may want to access a member of that object.For example, we might have a vector of strings and we might need to know whether a given element is empty.Assuming it is an iterator into this vector, we can check whether the string that it denote is empty as follows:
-`(*it).empty()`is right, but `*it.empty()*`is wrong.
-Because the second one attempt to fetch the member named empty from it and there is no member named empty actually.
+- If that objects has a class type, we may want to access a member of that object.For example, we might have a vector of strings and we might need to know whether a given element is empty.Assuming it is an iterator into this vector, we can check whether the string that it denote is empty as follows:**`(*it).empty()`is right, but `*it.empty()`is wrong.
+Because the second one attempt to fetch the member named empty from it and there is no member named empty actually.**
 - To simplify expression such as this one ,the language defines the arrow operator\[the ->operator\]

-p160